avikodre03/Redux-Add-to-Cart/README.md

    npm start
    ```

-5. Open your browser and visit http://localhost:3000 to access youtube-clone.
+5. Open your browser and visit http://localhost:3000 to access Shopify.

 ## Usage
 - Create a user account and manage your profile information.